Editor’s note: This article was updated to provide relevant 2018 statistics.

 For example, the Russian language is highly inflected and some words can have up to 20 different endings.
 All Russian nouns have a grammatical gender, and the gender of the noun will affect the rest of the words in the sentence.
 Even the spelling of individual’s name could change based on gender.
 To illustrate, Russian President Vladimir Putin’s ex-wife has the last name “Putina” instead of just Putin.
 While Google’s search only ranks pages that are relevant to the specific user query as it is spelled, Yandex is able to parse the synonyms and user intent regardless of the user’s spelling.
 As a result, for highly infected search queries, Google is providing the weaker search experience and therefore does not make a solid case for why a user should use Google more frequently.

 3) Yandex is even popular on Android.
 While Google is able to use its Android mobile operating system to grow mobile search due to the embedded nature of Google search in Android, it’s not that effective in Russia.
-In Russia, Android has 70 percent of the Russian mobile market; yet, Yandex still has 52 percent of the search market on these very Android devices.
+In Russia, Android has over 70 percent of the Russian mobile market; yet, Yandex still has 52 percent of the search market on these very Android devices.

 4) Yandex is Russian.
 While Russians do have an affinity towards Russian brands they also seem to like foreign products.
 Nonetheless, in the wake of the Snowden/NSA scandal, Russians might prefer using Yandex simply because they distrust Google.

 5) Yandex’s algorithm might be able to better account for spam.
 The Russian online market is notorious for outright link spam methods.
 There are countless “ad” agencies that exist just to sell links for the purpose of increasing search rankings.
 As a result, Yandex announced they will not use links in their algorithms on commercial queries conducted in specific areas of the country.
 Instead, Yandex will solely use user experience and keyword ranking metrics.
-This effort by Yandex is still early, but it may allow Yandex to generate better quality results than Google which undoubtedly filters spam links, but is most likely still giving credit to low quality links.
+This effort by Yandex is still early, but it may allow Yandex to generate better quality results than Google.
+The latter undoubtedly filters spam links, but is most likely still giving credit to low quality links.

 In summary, while Yandex saw its market share rise over the last few years as its competitors Rambler and Mail.ru stumbled, Google’s market share of Russian search actually dropped slightly.
 Yandex is likely to continue to grow at the expense of Google due to market realities that just don’t exist outside of Russia.